RickStrahl/Westwind.AI/README.md

 >
 > Stored JSON configuration however can accept an unencrypted API key in the `EncryptedApiKey` property to allow setting a key there, but the key will be encrypted the next time the configuration is saved.
 >
-> You can disable key encryption at the application level with the static `OpenAiConnection.UseApiKeyEncryption = false` property.
+> You can disable key encryption at the application level with the static `OpenAiConnectionConfiguration.UseApiKeyEncryption = false` property.

-The values used depend on whether you're accessing OpenAI or an openAI compatible API or Azure OpenAi.
-Azure uses a deployments to manage models and uses non-standard Api key referencing.
+The values used depend on whether you're accessing OpenAI or an OpenAI-compatible API or Azure OpenAI.
+Azure uses deployments to manage models and uses a different API key header.

 You can also create the connections directly in code if you prefer.